 Perhaps there is, and we will go over the evidence in the next section of this article.
 But to increase your chances of developing your visual capacity, there is also a spiritual process you should go through.
 This involves energy balancing, specifically bringing to optimal balance your “third eye” chakra, or energy center.

 Chakras are large energy centers located along our spinal chord and in the brain.
 The third eye is a chakra located in our forehead, which is responsible for inducing visions.

-Interestingly, the third eye is located where the pineal gland is physically located.
+Interestingly, according to the mystical viewpoint, the third eye is located in the same area where the pineal gland is physically located, namely in the center of the head, from where it emanates both toward the forehead and the back of the head.
 Could they be one and the same?
 Perhaps the pineal gland is the physical manifestation of the third eye chakra, which would explain why when it is activated, the result may be a heightened visionary state.
 Perhaps activating the third eye chakra, also causes activation of the pineal gland and production of DMT, which enhances our spiritual vision.

 This article is a complete guide on how to become a seer, or at least how to attain the potential to become one.
 It will benefit people who feel that they don’t have the natural capacity to entering the path of the visionary or experience lucid dreams and other altered states of consciousness.

 The guide focuses on two methods, a physical method and a spiritual method.
 Both should be practiced at the same time.
 The physical method involves making sure the brain has all the substances required for the synthesis of DMT, while the spiritual method involves the spiritual activation of the third eye.

 The Physical Method – Increasing the Production of DMT in the Brain